SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-Algorithm~\autoref{alg:ciphertext-compression} generalizes the ciphertext compression algorithm, whose inputs are the following three: (1) a list of plaintext data vectors (\textit{dataArrList}); (2) each data-specific encoding information (\textit{dataInfoList}) which includes the start slot index (\textit{.startIndex}) and the gap offset between each repetitive data encoding (\textit{.gap}); and (3) the number of intended data repetition (\textit{repetition}).
-One important requirement for the ciphertext compression algorithm is that all distinct data elements to be repeated at each round of repetition should have the same gap to their next round of data repetition, so that the server can restore the repetitions of all distinct data elements efficiently in a SIMD manner (e.g., the repetition of both the \textit{age} and \textit{sleep} feature data get recovered simultaneously).
+Algorithm~\autoref{alg:ciphertext-compression} generalizes the ciphertext compression algorithm, whose inputs are the following four: (1) the list of plaintext data arrays (\textit{dataArrList}); (2) the list of each unique data's initial slot index (\textit{dataInitIndices}); (3) the gap offsets between each repetitive data encoding (\textit{gapList}); and (4) the number of intended data repetitions in each ciphertext (\textit{repetition}).
+One important requirement for the ciphertext compression algorithm is that all distinct data elements to be repeated in each round of repetition should have the same gap to their next round of data repetition so that the server can restore the repetitions of all distinct data elements homogeneously in a SIMD manner (e.g., the repetition of both the \textit{age} and \textit{sleep} feature data is recovered simultaneously).
+The ciphertext decompression algorithm is a reverse operation of Algorithm~\autoref{alg:ciphertext-compression} (i.e., Algorithm~\autoref{alg:ciphertext-decompression} in \autoref{appendix:ciphertext-decompression}), which is implemented by a series of homomorphic rotation, multiplication, and addition operations. \sysname's ciphertext decompression is \textit{homomorphic} decompression: unlike regular plaintext data compression algorithms (e.g., LZ77, LZW, Huffman coding) whose decompression process requires (or leaks) information about the compressed data (e.g., token dictionary or code table), \sysname's ciphertext decompression process does not leak any information of the underlying plaintext values to the decompressing entity.

-\sysname's ciphertext compression is partially analogous to data compression algorithms (e.g., LZW).
-Our distinction is that regular compression algorithms often require the knowledge of plaintext data values (e.g., to create a token dictionary), whereas \sysname's ciphertext compression assumes only the format of repetitive data encoding is publicly known (e.g., gaps between repetitions, the total number of repetitions), while the actual data to be compressed is private.